Sam559I/Portfolio/README.md

 ![Ipad design](docs/ipad-design.png)
 ![phone design](docs/mobile-design.png)

 Final version slightly modified from original design for better functionality and overall better finished product.

+Through a series of modifications and adjustments, the emphasis has been placed on simplicity as a guiding principle.
+This deliberate choice ensures that the end product not only fulfills its intended objectives but also resonates more closely with my personal preferences and aesthetic sensibilities.

+By streamlining the design and eliminating unnecessary complexities, we have achieved a harmonious balance between form and function, resulting in a more intuitive and user-friendly solution.

 ## Screnshots
 ### Desktop